mzazon/awesome-cloud-projects/aws/gitops-eks-argocd/gitops-eks-argocd.md

     Connecting ArgoCD to the CodeCommit repository enables continuous monitoring and synchronization of the desired state.
 This connection establishes the critical link between Git-based configuration management and automated deployment execution in the Kubernetes cluster.

     ```bash
-    # Create repository connection in ArgoCD
+    # Configure ArgoCD for insecure mode (for demo purposes)
     kubectl patch configmap argocd-cmd-params-cm \
         -n ${NAMESPACE} \
         --type merge \